Mejri10/codewars-solutions/4-kyu/human-readable-duration-format/python/README.md

 A component will not appear at all if its value happens to be zero.
 Hence, `1 minute and 0 seconds` is not valid, but it should be just `1 minute`.

  A unit of time must be used "as much as possible".
 It means that the function should not return `61 seconds`, but `1 minute and 1 second` instead.
 Formally, the duration specified by  of a component must not be greater than any valid more significant unit of time.

-For the purpose of this Kata, a year is 365 days and a day is 24 hours.